Kintyre/shinnecock-agent/README.md

 is captured and sent to a central Splunk instance via the Http Event Collector.
 Scheduled monitoring is handled by the OS scheduler of your choice (often cron or the Windows Scheduler).

-The Splunk app and TA are in a different repository and will be available via Splunkbase.
-This app represents the core work surrounding the speed-test data collection and standalone agent version.
+The Splunk app and TA are hosted in this [repository][shinnecock-splunk-app] and will be available via Splunkbase.
+The *Kintyre Speedtest app for Splunk* contains some example searches and visualizations of data collected by this speedtest agent, and the *Kintyre Speedtest add on for Splunk* has an embedded copy of the agent which can be conveniently used for collecting and forwarding speedtest data within an existing Splunk infrastructure.

 Install